 Oil and gas production is one of the largest industries in the country.
-The constant exploration, extraction, and production of oil and gas products contributes to the economies of many states, including Texas, New Mexico, Oklahoma, Colorado, and Kansas.
+The constant exploration, extraction, and production of oil and gas products contributes to the economies of many states, including Texas, Oklahoma, and Kansas.
 While the industry may be prospering, many oil and gas workers face constantly hazardous conditions and are put at risk for devastating on-the-job accidents that can seriously injure or kill them.
 According to the CDC, the fatality rate for oil and gas workers is seven times higher than in any other industry in the United States.

 Oilfield accidents can leave a worker with expensive medical bills, lost wages, disabilities, and mental trauma.
 If a worker is killed in an oilfield accident, their family can be left without a financial provider and face expensive funeral costs all while mourning the untimely death of their loved one.
 Oilfield workers have rights and deserve fair compensation if they are hurt in an oilfield accident.
 Our team of experienced trial attorneys is well-versed in oilfield safety requirements, oilfield accidents, personal injury cases, and workers’ compensation requirements.
 If you or a loved on has been injured or killed in an oilfield accident, contact our office today.
 We are ready to help you and your family make it through this difficult time.

 Types of Oilfield Accidents